AdamBuchen/personal-site-fe/README.md

 # AdamBuchen.com

 This is the front-end code for Adam Buchen's personal website.
+It was built with TypeScript and React.

 ## Custom Terminal App